Understanding Compositional Data Augmentation in Typologically Diverse Morphological Inflection: Limitations

 \section{Limitations}

 \textbf{Theoretical analysis.} We make some simplifying assumptions to facilitate our analysis in \Sectref{sec:theory}.
 First, we assume that the stem between a gold-standard lemma and inflected form $\source$ and $\target$ is discoverable.
 This is not always the case; for example, with suppletive inflected forms, the relationship between the source lemma and the target form is not systematic.
 Second, we assume that all characters in the stem are randomly substituted, corresponding to setting the $\theta=1$ for \textsc{\augname}.
-This does not correspond to how we deploy \textsc{\augname}; The implementation provided by \citet{Anastasopoulos2019PushingTL} sets $\theta=0.5$ and we use this value for our empirical analysis \Sectref{sec:results}.
-In future work, we will aim to elaborate the argument to permit $0<\theta <1$.
-We believe the analysis under $\theta=1$ provides a valuable and accurate characterization of \textsc{\augname} nonetheless and can be extended to accommodate the $0 < \theta < 1$ case in future work.
+This does not correspond to how we deploy \textsc{\augname}; the implementation provided by \citet{Anastasopoulos2019PushingTL} sets $\theta=0.5$ and we use this value for our empirical analysis \Sectref{sec:results}.
+We believe the analysis under $\theta=1$ provides a valuable and accurate characterization of \textsc{\augname} nonetheless and can be readily extended to accommodate the $0 < \theta < 1$ case in future work.

 \textbf{Empirical analysis.} In our empirical analysis, we acknowledge two limitations that can be addressed in future research.
 First, we conduct our experiments using data collected for the SIGMORPHON 2018 shared task, which may not contain a naturalistic distribution of morphosyntactic descriptions since it was from an online database (Wiktionary).
 In future work, we aim to replicate our work in a more natural setting such as applications for endangered language documentation \citep{muradoglu_eeny_2022,moeller-etal-2020-igt2p}, where the morphosyntactic description distribution is likely to be more imbalanced.
 Second, we perform our analyses in an extremely data-constrained setting where only $100$ gold-standard examples are available.
 In higher resourced settings, data augmentation with \textsc{\augname} may provide a much more limited improvement to compositional generalization; indeed the compositional generalization study of morphological inflection systems by \citet{goldman_solving_2022} demonstrates that the disparity between IID generalization and compositional generalization largely dissipates when the model is trained on more gold-standard data.